Samplezz/cgpa-calculator/replit.md

-# MTI MED (ACADEMIC) GPA Calculator
+# CS CALC - Computer Science GPA Calculator

 ## Overview

-This is a Flask-based web application designed to calculate GPA (Grade Point Average) for MTI Medical Academic students.
+This is a Flask-based web application designed to calculate GPA (Grade Point Average) for Computer Science students.
 The application provides a user-friendly interface for students to input their courses, grades, and credit hours to calculate their semester and cumulative GPA across different academic years.
+The calculator is pre-loaded with actual course data from the user's university transcript.

 ## System Architecture